AmirHussein96/Simplified-DSN/README.md

 # Simplified-DSN

 This is a simplified implementation of the popular "[Domain Separation Neural Network](https://arxiv.org/abs/1608.06019) in Tensorflow.
 This work is just a humble attempt to simplify the official implementation see "https://github.com/tensorflow/models/tree/master/research/domain_adaptation".
+All main functions including encoders and the shared decoder was borrowed from the official implementation.

 Tested with TensorFlow=1.14.0 and Python 3.6.